 A thread lift focuses on midface, jowl and neck-lifting and involves subcutaneous placement of threads along a planned trajectory.
-The threads are then pulled to achieve the desired skin lift.see all Face procedures
+The threads are then pulled to achieve the desired skin lift.find similar procedures

 - avg. recovery

 A needle is inserted in a curved direction in the area to be lifted.
 The depth of the needle is maintained at the subdermal level.
 A similar needle is passed approximately 1-1.5 cm above this needle.
 Bi-directional threads made of polypropylene are inserted through the needles.
 The barbs along the thread act as cogs to grasp, lift and suspend a facial area.
 The needle is slowly withdrawn and the tissue is 'gathered' over the thread.
 Once the desired effect has been reached, the long ends of the thread are then cut off.
 The sutures dissolve over the next 6 months leaving no residual material present since they are broken down by a process called hydrolysis.
 The new collagen and fibrous tissue that had formed around the sutures then continue to hold the skin up and tighten the skin.

 The goal of a thread lift is to reposition facial and neck tissues thus restoring youthful proportions and appearances to the face.

 What to Expect

 A thread lift focuses on midface, jowl, and neck-lifting and involves subcutaneous placement of threads.
 Here is a quick guide for what to expect before, during, and after a thread lift.

 - No smoking 1 week before

 - Needles are inserted into the area to be lifted